neondatabase/website/content/docs/introduction/plans.md

 - A custom contract
 - Volume-based discounts
 - Prepaid or integrated billing
-- Access to all Neon features available with the [Scale](#scale) plan.
+- Full access to all Neon features
 - Tailored features and solutions

-Enterprise plan users have access to **Enterprise** Neon support, which includes everything offered with the **Priority** plan plus retail customer support, dedicated Customer Success Team support, and SLAs.
-For more information, Neon plans are outlined on our [Support](/docs/introduction/support) page.
+Enterprise plan users have access to **Enterprise** Neon support, which includes everything offered with the **Priority** plan plus retail customer support, Customer Success Team support, and SLAs.
+For more information, Neon support plans are outlined on our [Support](/docs/introduction/support) page.

 If you are interested in exploring an _Enterprise_ plan with Neon, please reach out to our [Sales team](https://neon.tech/contact-sales).

 ## Features

+This section describes the features available with one or more of the Neon plans outlined above.

 ### Compute size